reasonml/reasonml.github.io/docs/comparison-to-ocaml.md

 ## Operator Renaming

 Reason has all of OCaml's infix operators, but a couple of operators are expressed differently.
 In Reason, structural equality is written as `==`, and reference (physical) equality is written as `===`.
-In Reason, to achieve the corresponding inequality, simply swap the first character with a `!` character. (`!=` for structural inequality, and `!==` for reference inequality).
+For the corresponding inequality, simply swap the first character with a `!` character: `!=` for structural inequality, and `!==` for reference inequality.

 Equality | OCaml | Reason
 ---------|-------|-------